 Before scheduling Mirena IUD insertion, women should know their menstrual cycles.
 Bayer recommends women have Mirena inserted during the first seven days of a menstrual cycle.

-Before inserting the IUD, the doctor will also check for STDs, infection and pregnancy.
+Before inserting the IUD, the doctor will also check for sexually transmitted diseases (STDs), infection and pregnancy.
 If any of these tests are positive, a woman cannot get an IUD.
 The doctor may recommend women avoid intercourse for two weeks before the insertion appointment.

 New moms may receive Mirena at least six weeks after giving birth.
 Breastfeeding women should know that Mirena is unlikely to affect breastfeeding performance, but “isolated post-marketing cases of decreased milk production have been reported,” according to the Mirena insert.